Interim Winter Session FAQs

 - Will I be charged student fees if I’m not on campus?

-- Will there be dining options available During Interim?
+- Will there be dining options available During Interim Winter Session?

 Although our dining halls are closed, we will have other dining options available.
 For specific locations and hours visit the dining website.

-- Will advising be available during the Interim ?
-Will tutoring assistance be available
+- Will advising be available during the Interim Winter Session?
+Will tutoring assistance

-Check with your Major program about the availability of advising during the Interim session.
+Check with your Major program about the availability of advising during the Interim Winter Session.

-No, tutoring assistance is not available during Interim Session.
+No, tutoring assistance is not available during Interim Winter Session.

-- Will the libraries be open during Interim Session?
+- Will the libraries be open during Interim Winter Session?

 Yes.
 Both Michener Library and Skinner Music Library will be open from 8 a.m. to 5 p.m.
 Monday-Friday, except when the University will be closed for the holiday.
-The university will be closed Monday, December 24th through Wednesday, December 26th and Monday, December 31st.
+The university will be closed Monday, December 25th through Monday, January 1st.

 The database for the libraries can be accessed 24 hours a day.